 Gifted students are partnered with parent volunteers, eminent citizens, are offered internships and real-life learning opportunities.
 Students work with their mentors to create a vision for their growth and chart out ipsative assessments.
 They assume the role of a subject leader to work with their peers and juniors.
 School makes special arrangements for such students to participate in forums and competitions at national and international level.
 Parents are counselled and taken into confidence to support their children at home.
 Parents, school, teachers and students work together to elicit the best in the student by providing an effective and appropriate platform.

 Balsam Academy endeavours to progress in all aspects relating to education.
-'Story House in education' has been incorporated to play an active part in the curriculum of the Early and Primary stage.
+'Story House in education' has been incorporated to play an active part in the curriculum of Stage 1 learners.
 The unique and beautiful concept of 'Story House in Education' provides every child a 'lively platform' to 'express, explore and experience' an all-important and completely new facet of their personality.

 Contests are designed to develop idea generation, materials usage, presentation, and time management skills.
 The contests that build resilience, an eye for quality, and serve a purpose involve students completely.
 These offer lasting learning experiences.